slouloudis/reading-notes/rn4me-cssBasic-markdown.md

 ####

 There are several layout modes, the default being *Normal Flow* Normal Flow consists of Block and Inline elements.
-Table, Float, Positioned & Multi-colum layout.
+Table, Float, Positioned & Multi-column layout.
 I'll be focusing on *Grid* and *Flexbox*

 **Not all CSS properties work on all layout modes!!!
 They can be unique to their specific layout mode**